 For TIG welding, knowing a helmet’s TIG Amperage Range is essential before you purchase.
 It’s often not listed at the top of the web page, but if you’re using a site like Welding Supplies from IOC, you can click the “specs” tab to show you all the juicy details.

 TIG welding often uses lower amps than MIG, which allows better heat management (one of the big benefits of TIG).
 However, most auto-darkening helmet sensors detect amps to determine when to darken.
 Let’s say your auto-darkening helmet has a TIG amperage range of >20 amps, but you’re welding on 10 amps.
 There’s a good chance the sensors won’t recognize the arc, meaning your helmet won’t auto-darken (making welding very, very difficult).
+That's why the best welding helmets for TIG have a lower amperage range.

 Miller’s Digital Elite and Digital Infinity helmets have something called X-Mode.
-When turned on, the sensors aren’t triggered by amps, but by a number of other factors that are more inline with low-amp TIG welding.
+When turned on, the sensors aren’t triggered by amps but by a number of other factors that are more in line with low-amp TIG welding.
 This alone is why a lot of TIG welders prefer these helmets.

 In order to produce a quality bead with MIG welding, you generally need more power (amps) than TIG.
 Because of this, the amperage range isn’t nearly as important.
 You’ll want to focus more on shade ranges (see below).